Are you using LinkedIn to its fullest to get a job?

 8. Use the Advanced Search.
 Use LinkedIn's Advanced Search option and do a search on your favorite companies.
 Find out who of your connections is associated with Gone Bananas, for example, and make a list.
 You can reach out to these people depending on their connection with Gone Bananas.
 If they work there, you can ask questions about the company culture.
 If they are a client or service provider, you can ask what it's like to do business with them.
 Get creative and have fun doing your research so you can navigate how to best approach the company for a job when you're ready.

 9. Ask for an introduction.
 Once you're ready to reach out to Gone Bananas, you can ask your connection(s) to make an introduction to someone they're connected to within the organization.

 10. Look for alumni associated with your college or university.
 Doing a search for your college or university is a great way to connect with alumni who went to the same school as you.
 You can reach out to them and share this common interest to help you land your next job.

 11. Be more than a wallflower.
 Be active on LinkedIn, and as Weiner suggests, be authentic and current.
 Post any articles you write, videos you post, and so on, as updates.
-Get involved with groups (see number 12 below), as well, and interact with others on LinkedIn.
+Get involved with groups, and interact with others on LinkedIn.
 The more you interact and post as a professional, the more you'll be noticed and build recognition.

 14. Network after business hours.
-Per Mashable, statistics show that only 8.33 percent of Americans use LinkedIn during working hours compared to other social media sites, such as Facebook (almost 30 percent use it during work hours), indicating that you might get more interaction and exposure if you update your status, network, and connect with people and companies after business hours on LinkedIn.
-Test this out for different times of the day to see what works best in getting responses and interactions for you.
+According to Mashable, statistics show that only 8.33 percent of Americans use LinkedIn during working hours compared to other social media sites, such as Facebook (with almost 30 percent of people using it during work hours), indicating that you might get more interaction and exposure if you update your status, network, and connect with people and companies after business hours on LinkedIn.
+Test this out at different times of the day to see what works best in getting responses and other interactions.

 Photo credit: A Name Like Shields Can Make You Defensive/Flickr